-Changes in the fair value of our preferred stock tranche liability resulted in a \$1.9 million gain for the year ended December 31, 2016 which was due primarily to the increase in the fair value of the underlying preferred shares on a period-over-period basis.
-The \$\frac{1}{2}\$ recognized in the year ended December 31, 2017 was a result the re-measurement and subsequent de-recognition of the tranche liability upon achievement of the development milestone in February 2017 and the issuance of shares of our Series A preferred stock.
+For the year ended December 31, 2017, the changes in fair value of our preferred stock tranche liability resulted in a \$0.9 million loss compared to a \$1.9 million gain for the year ended December 31, 2016.
+The derivative loss in 2017 was due to the re-measurement and subsequent de-recognition of the tranche liability upon achievement of the development milestone in February 2017 and the issuance of shares of our Series A preferred stock.
+For the year ended December 31, 2016, the gain was due to the increase in the fair value of the underlying preferred shares on a period-over-period basis.